phongdangngoc/phongdangngoc/README.md

 ### Hi, I'm Phong Dang :v:
 I studied Information Systems at the Industrial University of Ho Chi Minh City.
-Currently, I am a Software Developer based in HCMC, Vietnam, with experience working on systems using AWS, Golang and PHP.
-I am always open to exploring and working with a diverse range of programming languages and frameworks.
+Currently, I am a Software Developer based in HCMC, Vietnam, with experience working on systems using AWS, Golang, PHP, etc. I am always open to exploring and working with a diverse range of programming languages and frameworks.
 My passion for technology motivates me to push the boundaries every day to create impactful and innovative solutions.

 ##